cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 ### Step 5 - Satellite to Link operation deduction
-Must be applied to all links, that have no operation yet:
+Must be applied to all links, that have no operation yet Links that already have operations are driven by the satellites or by their own relation declartions.
 - get all load operations from load operations of its children
 - compiler check: The load operation must be explicitly supported by at least one parent hub
 - compiler check: The load operation must be supported by all parent hubs, either explicitly or due to the hubs `*` operation
 Result:
-- Links who's operation are driven by the satellites have a operaion list
+- compiler check: In case multiple operations have been induced by the parent hubs, none of the hubs must have an "universal" relation

 ### Step 6 - Hub to Link deduction
 Must be applied to all links, that have no operation yet: